ribasco/ucgdisplay/README.md

     Install to your local maven repository

-    * Installing from a Linux ARM 32/64 bit platform
+    * Installing from a Linux ARM 32/64 bit architecture

         ```bash
         mvn install -Dcompile.native=true